RenderKit/embree/doc/src/compilation.md

 your application with such an Embree package.

-### Windows HPG Driver Installation
+### Windows Graphics Driver Installation

-In order to run the SYCL tutorials on HPG hardware, you first need to install the proper graphics drivers.
-Latest drivers can get found on [intel.com/sdp](https://intel.com/sdp) searching for the latest `Discrete Graphics2 (DG2)` driver.
-Follow the driver installation instructions.
-We tested Embree with DG2 driver 101.1433 (Displayed as 30.0.101.1433) dated 2022-03-29.
+In order to run the SYCL tutorials on HPG hardware, you first need to install the proper graphics drivers for your graphics card from [https://www.intel.com](https://www.intel.com).
+Embree will work with graphics driver version 101.4027 or later.

 CMake Configuration